PoisotLab/SpeciesDistributionToolkit.jl/docs/src/index.md

 packages, and offers a series of user stories which includes some examples of models of species distributions.

+The *suggested* way to use this documentation is to start by having a look at "user stories", which show ways to use the package to solve well-defined problems.
+After this, the documentation of each of the components go into more detail about how to use the different methods.

 If you want to contribute to the project, the best way is likely to have a look at the [development dashboard](https://github.com/orgs/PoisotLab/projects/3), or look for [possible first